What Is A Low FODMAP Diet and How Does It Help IBS?

 It's important to know that in reality, there is no magic cure for IBS and there is no one size fits all approach.
 IBS is complicated!
 And to make it harder, the perfect solution is not in pills and tests that are commonly not backed up by scientific research.

 The reality is, that finding your way to IBS freedom is not a linear process.
-There are going to be ups and downs and you will notice daily variations which are completely normal.
+There are going to be ups and downs and you will notice daily variations that are completely normal.
 Finding long-term IBS relief is a journey that requires a personalized approach.
-The management of IBS revolves around an integrative approach which includes but is not limited to diet, stress management, and supplements and medicines.
+The management of IBS revolves around an integrative approach that includes but is not limited to diet, stress management, and supplements and medicines.

 A Low FODMAP Diet

 A common treatment approach for IBS is examining the foods we eat, as what goes “in” is often thought to be a trigger of what goes “out”.
 Different dietary changes affect people differently.
 What works for one may not work for someone else.
-Our bodies are different, so naturally our bodies’ responses are different too.
+Our bodies are different, so naturally, our bodies’ responses are different too.

 Despite this, there are some common triggers that have been identified.
 They are known as FODMAPs (dietary sugars known as fermentable oligosaccharides, disaccharides, monosaccharides, and polyols).
 These foods have been studied and can exacerbate IBS-related symptoms by providing fuel for certain bacteria in the gastrointestinal system.
 This is why the feeling of abdominal pain, bloating, diarrhea, and constipation occurs.